zydou/arti/web/docs/guides/compiling-arti.md

 Arti can act as a SOCKS(Socket Secure) proxy that uses the Tor network.
 To use Arti as a proxy, it is required that you obtain a Rust development environment and build it yourself as there are no official binaries yet.

-To start building and compiling Arti, clone the Arti repository and navigate to the directory by the running the commands:
+To start building and compiling Arti, clone the Arti repository and navigate to the directory by running the commands:

 ```bash
 # clone the repo